 |Face to face counselling:||Yes|

-Various daytime, evening and some weekend appointments.
-Please contact to discuss or visit my website to book online.
+Various daytime and evening appointments.
+Please contact me to discuss or visit my website to book online.

 Types of client

 |Employee Assistance Programme|